Cinnamoroll: Anime and video

+Web short series

+In March 2023, Sanrio started a YouTube channel for Cinnamon which streams a short anime called Cinnamon Anime Damon (シナモンアニメだもん, Shinamon Anime Damon).
+New episodes are broadcast each Friday.
+From September 13 of the same year, the English version began to be distributed on Sanrio's official US YouTube channel, Hello Kitty and Friends.

+The show concluded on March 6, 2025, with 123 numbered episodes and several unnumbered ones, but it returned with new episodes in September via Sanrio's channel.

+I. Cinnamoroll

+In June 2023, two anime series were announced.
+A short anime series titled I. Cinnamoroll Began streaming on the Cinnamoroll YouTube channel in October 2023, and a cooking television series featuring actor Ken Yasuda, titled Cinnamon to Yasuda Ken no Yurudoki Sūbun Cooking, it premiered on TBS Television October 7, 2023.
+Around 2024-2025, I. Cinnamoroll was moved to the Hello Kitty and Friends YouTube channel and new episodes release every Friday at 1PM pacific standard time.

 Other appearances

 In 2005, the stop-motion series "Hello Kitty Stump Village".
 Cinnamoroll is one of the main characters next to Hello Kitty, My Melody, Pom Pom Purin, and Badtz-Maru.
 In 2008, animated CGI TV series The Adventures of Hello Kitty & Friends Cinnamoroll is a minor character, and debuts in an episode called "Cinnamoroll Café" where he is building his own café.
 But, is too shy to ask for help.
-He also appears in the 2020 web series, Hello Kitty and Friends: Supercute Adventures hosted on Sanrio's official American Youtube channel where he started out as a minor character in Season 1, before joining the main cast in Season 2 alongside Hello Kitty, Pom Pom Purin, My Melody, Keroppi, Badtz-Maru, Kuromi, and Chococat.
+He also appears in the 2020 web series, Hello Kitty and Friends: Supercute Adventures hosted on Sanrio's official American YouTube channel where he started out as a minor character in Season 1, before joining the main cast in Season 2 alongside Hello Kitty, Pom Pom Purin, My Melody, Keroppi, Badtz-Maru, Kuromi, and Chococat.

 Cinnamoroll is also the host of the boat ride attraction called "Sanrio Character Boat Ride" at Sanrio Puroland and Harmonyland where he invites guests to attend Hello Kitty and Dear Daniel's wedding.